re-innovation/WindLogger/README.txt

   The file name is created from the reference number and the date in the format:
   RXXDXXXX.csv, where RXX is the reference number and DXXXX is the date in the format DDMM.

-  Data is stored with human readable headers:
+  Data is stored with human readable headers.
+Check the Arduino code for these.
-  "Reference, Time, Date, Pulses, Temp1, Temp2, Temp3, Temp4, D7,D8,D9,A0,A1,A2,A3"

   You can adjust the parameters of the device using serial commands.
 These parameters are stored in EEPROM.
   These are: